napframework/nap/readme.md

 ## Raspberry Pi

-Only the Raspberry Pi 4 is 'fully' supported.
+Only the `Raspberry Pi 4` running `Debian Bullseye (v11, armhf)` is 'fully' supported.
 Targets that make use of the Vulkan render module 'might' run on older Raspberry Pi models, but without hardware acceleration, using the `LLVMpipe` instead of the integrated `Mali GPU`.
-Headless applications and services should run on older models, although this has not been tested.
+Headless applications and services without graphics should run on older models, although this has not been tested.
 The editor (napkin) only works on the Raspberry Pi 4.

-We recommend using the `Debian` buster-backports repository to install the updated `mesa-vulkan-drivers` package.
-Unfortunately Raspberry Pi OS does not have a buster-backports repository so you will have to use the one from `Debian`.
-This step won't be necessary once Raspberry Pi OS (and our support) moves on to being based on Debian Bullseye (v11).

 # Compilation